Operation Weserübung: Background

-In the spring of 1939, the British Admiralty began to view Scandinavia as a potential theatre of war in a future conflict with Germany.
-The British government was reluctant to engage in another land conflict on the continent in the belief that would repeat the First World War.
-Therefore, the British began to consider a blockade strategy in an attempt to weaken Germany indirectly.
-German industry was heavily dependent on the import of iron ore from the northern Swedish mining district, and much of that ore was shipped through the northern Norwegian port of Narvik during the winter months.
-Control of the Norwegian coast would serve to tighten a blockade against Germany.
+By the spring of 1939, the British Admiralty began to view Scandinavia as a potential theatre of war in a future conflict with Nazi Germany.
+However, the British government was reluctant to engage in another land conflict on the continent in the belief that it would repeat World War I. Therefore, the British began to consider naval blockades against Germany if war broke out.
+German industry was heavily dependent on the import of iron ore from mines in Swedish Lapland, and most of that ore was shipped through the ice-free Norwegian port of Narvik.
+Control of the Norwegian coast would serve to tighten a potential blockade against Germany.

-In October 1939, the chief of the German Kriegsmarine, Grand Admiral Erich Raeder, discussed with Adolf Hitler the danger posed by potential British bases in Norway and the possibility of Germany seizing those bases before the British could.
-The navy argued that possession of Norway would allow control of the nearby seas and serve as a platform for staging submarine operations against the United Kingdom.
+In October 1939, the chief of the Kriegsmarine, Grand-Admiral Erich Raeder, discussed with Adolf Hitler the danger posed by potential Allied bases in Norway and the possibility of Germany pre-emptively seizing those locations.
+The Kriegsmarine argued that a German occupation of Norway would allow control of the nearby seas and serve as a platform for staging submarine operations against the Allies.
 However, the other branches of the Wehrmacht were not interested, and Hitler issued a directive stating that the main effort would be a land offensive through the Low Countries.

-Toward the end of November 1939, Winston Churchill, as a new member of the British War Cabinet, proposed the mining of Norwegian waters in Operation Wilfred.
-That would force the ore transports to travel through the open waters of the North Sea, where the Royal Navy could intercept them.

-Churchill assumed that Wilfred would provoke a German response in Norway and that the Allies would then implement Plan R 4 and occupy Norway.
-Though later implemented, Operation Wilfred was initially rejected by Neville Chamberlain and Lord Halifax for fear of an adverse reaction among neutral nations like the United States.
-The start of the Winter War between the Soviet Union and Finland in November 1939 changed the strategic situation.
-Churchill again proposed his mining scheme but once again was denied.
+Toward the end of November 1939, Winston Churchill, as a new member of the Chamberlain war ministry, proposed the mining of Norwegian waters in Operation Wilfred.
+This would force the ore transports to travel through the open waters of the North Sea, where the Royal Navy could intercept them.
+Churchill assumed that Wilfred would provoke a German response and that the Allies would then implement Plan R 4 and occupy Norway.
+Though later implemented, Operation Wilfred was initially rejected by Neville Chamberlain and Lord Halifax for fear of an adverse reaction among neutral nations such as the United States.

-In December 1939, the United Kingdom and France began serious planning for sending aid to Finland.
-Their plan called for a force to land in Narvik, in northern Norway, the main port for Swedish iron ore exports and then to take control of the Malmbanan railway line from Narvik to Luleå in Sweden on the shore of the Gulf of Bothnia.
-Conveniently, that would also allow the Allied forces to occupy the Swedish iron ore mining district.
+The start of the Winter War between the Soviet Union and Finland in November 1939 changed the strategic situation, so in December 1939, the United Kingdom and France began serious planning for occupying northern Norway and Sweden under the guise of sending aid to Finland.
+Their plan called for a force to land in Narvik, in northern Norway, the main port for Swedish iron ore exports and then to take control of the Iron Ore Line railway between Narvik and Luleå in Sweden on the shore of the Gulf of Bothnia.
+This would also allow Allied forces to occupy the Swedish iron mines in Lapland.
 The plan received the support of both Chamberlain and Halifax.
-They were counting on the co-operation of Norway, which would alleviate some of the legal issues, but stern warnings issued to both Norway and Sweden by Germany resulted in strongly negative reactions in both Scandinavian countries.
+They were counting on the co-operation of Norway, which would alleviate some of the legal issues, but stern warnings issued to both Norway and Sweden by Germany resulted in strongly negative reactions in both countries.
 Planning for the expedition continued, but the justification for it was removed after the Moscow Peace Treaty between Finland and the Soviet Union had been signed in March 1940 and ended the Winter War.